hanshanaweerakoon/Medibox/README.md

 # Medibox

-This project is part of the *EN2853 Embedded Systems and Applications*.
-It enhances a Medibox with *light and temperature monitoring, an **automatic servo-controlled window, and a **Node-RED dashboard* for remote monitoring and control.
+An IoT-enabled medicine management system with light & temperature monitoring, servo-controlled shading, and alarm-based scheduling.
+Built on ESP32 with MQTT and a Node-RED dashboard for remote monitoring & control.

 ---